async-graphql/async-graphql/docs/en/src/integrations_to_tide.md

 ## Request example

-When you create your Tide server, you will need to pass the `async_graphql_tide::endpoint` with your schema as the POST request handler.
-Please note that you need to enable the `attributes` feature in `tide` for this example to work.
+When you create your `tide` server, you will need to pass the `async_graphql_tide::endpoint` with your schema as the POST request handler.
+Please note that you need to enable the `attributes` feature in `async-std` for this example to work.

 ```rust
 use async_graphql::{